manuels/lunadht/README.md

     $ ./demo_get.py 4321 "What is the answer to the great question, of life, the universe and everything?"
     42

-Your value can take up to 924 bytes.
+You can store values up to 924 bytes.

 ## DBus API